Skip Navigation

 ROAD CLOSURE ACCESS

-All road closure points will be staffed in order to facilitate access for vehicles associated with residents.
+All road closure points will be staffed during the day to facilitate access for vehicles associated with residents.

-Residents will be able to report any access issues or to report unsafe or illegal parking to the stewarding team deployed on the road or the residents hotline and dedicated email address.
-Further details will be communicated in May.
+Residents will be able to report any access issues or to report unsafe or illegal parking to the stewarding team deployed on the road or the residents’ hotline and dedicated email address.

 • Anerley Park